 Love reading about fashion history?
 You’ve come to the right place.
 Our passion at VintageDancer is to research and write about vintage fashion history as it was worn by normal, everyday people of all classes, and to teach YOU how to re-create the looks within your budget.
 We have hundreds of articles on the website spanning the Victorian Era (1840s) on up to the 1980s.
-You could spend months reading them all, or you can get them delivered to your email inbox and read them at a more leisurely pace.
+You could spend months reading them all, or you can get them delivered to your email inbox and read them at a more leisurely pace, for free!

 We have two lists, one for women’s fashion and one for men’s fashion.
 Join one or both.
 Here is what to expect for both lists:

-- Tuesday’s Vintage Fashion Files will share a weekly theme of fashion history articles for the 1900s to 1970s decades such as shirts, shoes, hairstyles, accessories, and outfit ideas.
+- Tuesday’s / Wednesday’s Vintage Fashion Files will share a weekly theme of fashion history articles for the 1900s to 1970s decades such as shirts, shoes, hairstyles, accessories, and outfit ideas.
 We have an entire year’s worth of topics to share!

 - Thursday’s Fashion Files will share newly written articles, new website features, and important announcements.
 Not all weeks will have something to share.